hifarrer/ffmpegapiBASIC/replit.md

 **Stripe Integration**: Full payment processing system with admin-configurable API keys stored in database, webhook handling for subscription events, subscription lifecycle management, and secure payment processing for monthly/yearly billing cycles.

+**Replit App Storage Integration**: Persistent cloud storage using Replit's App Storage (Google Cloud Storage backed) for all processed videos.
+Files are stored in the `ffmpeg-videos` bucket and served through the `/api/storage/` endpoint, ensuring downloads work reliably in production even with container restarts.

 The application features an accordion interface for easy access to all three tools, built with Flask for the backend and vanilla JavaScript for the frontend, using Bootstrap's dark theme for a professional appearance.

 ## User Preferences